DescriptionLoosely based on a movie, Kung-Fu Master is a side scrolling action game for one or two players, who alternate turns.

 There are currently no topics for this game.

-TriviaThe original coin-op of this game is based on the Jackie Chan movie Kwai tsan tseh.
-In Japan, the movie was shown under the name "Spartan X" and indeed the original japanese name for this game is "Spartan X".
+InspirationThe original coin-op of this game is based on the Jackie Chan movie Kwai tsan tseh.
+In Japan, the movie was shown under the name "Spartan X" and indeed the original Japanese name for this game is "Spartan X".
 In North America, the movie's name is "Wheels on Meals" and the game's name is "Kung-Fu Master" or simply "Kung-Fu".

 Related Web Sites